Real Numbers

 The exponent indicates how many places the decimal points should be moved.
 For instance,

-The symbol means the positive(principle) square root of, thus
+The symbol means the positive(principal) square root of, thus

 The same applies to the principal th root, and if is even, and .
 For instance, is not defined.